shashanka-shekhar/Image-Face-Recognition/README.md

 Content
 So the data contain around 100 images of each celebrity namely Kobe, Kane, Maria, and Ronaldo.

-pretrainded Facenet model is used for classifiction.
+pretrainded Facenet model is used for classification.